lucgauth/Test/Executive-summary/Executive-Public-Summary.md

 ## Potential solutions
 There are numerous theories that have been proposed to resolve the FYSP.
 The most popular theory is the greenhouse effect, a natural process that traps heat in the atmosphere, warming Earth’s surface (University Corporation for Atmospheric Research, n.d.).
-These theories suggest different mechanisms that could raise atmospheric CO2, keeping the Earth from freezing (Ruddiman, 2014).
+These theories suggest different mechanisms that would allow higher atmospheric CO2, keeping the Earth from freezing (Ruddiman, 2014).

 ### Chemical weathering
 Chemical weathering is a method of carbon sequestration (capture, removal, and storage) that’s influenced by factors like temperature and precipitation (Ruddiman, 2014).
 Weathering is a negative feedback that is decreased by cold, dry environments, which reduces sequestration and will increase warming.